The Best Concealed Carry Vests

 - Pistol pocket will not conceal when unzipped

-Our testers didn’t overheat often in the Cinch Bonded Vest, and its style worked well with a broad number of jackets and undershirts.
+I didn’t often overheat in the Cinch Bonded Vest, and its style worked well with many jackets and undershirts.

 Generous pockets & better wet performance

-It has some of the most generous pockets of any of the vests we tested and the fleece backing adds comfort without adding much weight.
+The large chest pocket offers some of the most generous gun pockets of any of the vests we tested, and the fleece backing adds comfort without adding much weight.

-It’s less expensive than our top pick, and offers more weather resistance – both in terms of exterior fabric and the higher collar, which did a great job of keeping wind and rain off our necks – but we found it worked best with smaller handguns as the lighter fabric tended to print more readily with larger pieces.
+It’s less expensive than other options and offers better weather resistance – both in terms of exterior fabric and the higher collar, which did a great job of keeping wind and rain off our necks.
+We found it worked best with smaller handguns as the lighter fabric tended to print more readily with larger pieces.

 Benefits from the addition of a velcro holster

-The large pockets have no securing strap, so this vest would benefit from the addition of a velcro holster.
-But this vest felt warm, cosier, and higher quality than many of the other options we tried.
+The large pockets have no securing strap, so adding a velcro holster would benefit this vest.
+But this vest felt warm, cozier, and higher quality than many of the other options we tried.

-The design does make it a little harder to layer over, so the Cinch Bonded Vest is a good option to use as an exterior layer over a long-sleeve shirt.
+The design makes it a little harder to layer over, so the Cinch Bonded Vest is a good option for an exterior layer over a long-sleeve shirt.